Roger Parent (mayor): Mayoralty

-Parent had advertised the stadium as being a generator that would contribute to the development of the nearby "Studebaker Corridoor", which he argued would be key for the redevelopment city's southwest quadrant.
+Parent had advertised the stadium as being a generator that would contribute to the development of the nearby "Studebaker Corridor", which he argued would be key for the redevelopment city's southwest quadrant.
 He announced plans for the stadium in March 1985.
 The stadium received some notable opposition from citizens and groups, including Fair Tax.
 The stadium was built, despite this opposition.

 As mayor, Parent believed that underutilized land at the 220-acre former site of the Studebaker's plant (located in the "Studebaker Corridor") could be a key asset in attracting new business and industry.
 However, this area did not see significant development during Parent's mayoralty, and would only far later see developments in the 2000s with the creation of such projects as Ignition Park.

 In 1987, South Bend hosted the Special Olympics World Games in conjunction with the nearby University of Notre Dame, with Parent playing a role.
+After the games, Roger Parent pitched Special Olympics founders Eunice Kennedy Shriver and Sargent Shriver on the idea of establishing an "International Special Olympics Sports Hall of Fame" in South Bend.
+He also supported a proposal that would have renamed Island Park (located near Century Center in the city's downtown) to "Special Olympics Park" in commemoration of the games, and in October 1987 the city's Board of Public Works implemented such a name change.

 As mayor, Parent also created several task forces, councils, and commissions, and organizations, including the Task Force on Literacy, Council on Minority Affairs, Council on Older Adults, Commission on Energy Conservation, and the Business Development Corporation.

 During his tenure, Parent made a few hires which were the first for the city in regards to diversity.
 This included the city's first female city attorney, first African American fire chief, and first female director of code enforcement.

 Parent announced he would not run for a third term in the 1987 election.
 Rumors arose that this decision was precipitated by controversy surrounding the construction of Coveleski Stadium, and poor internal polling results for his prospects of reelection.
 Parent was succeeded as mayor by Joe E. Kernan in 1988.